qwc-services/qwc-services.github.io/src/release_notes/QWC2UpgradeNotes.md

 **CRS precision**

-You can now globally specify the desired ordinate display precision (number of decimals) for a CRS in `config.json` &to; `precision`, i.e.:
+You can now globally specify the desired ordinate display precision (number of decimals) for a CRS in `config.json` &rarr; `precision`, i.e.:

     {
         "code": "EPSG:2056",